 4. Capture all Costs and Price to Incent the Buyer to Exit as Quickly as Possible

 Pricing for the TSA should be linked to the specific service.
 Start with the services identified vs. a wholesale price for a function.
-Costs include headcount, non-headcount (including third-party costs if critical to the seller delivering the service), one-time costs (e.g. acquiring additional servers, firewall set-up).
+Costs include headcount, non-headcount (including third-party costs if critical to the seller delivering the service), and one-time costs (e.g. acquiring additional servers, firewall set-up).
 Include a “catch-all,” which allows for additional services on a per-hour basis.
 The service period typically ranges between six months and two years, depending on the service.
 When developing service schedules, make sure to identify interdependencies and factor them into the exit planning for TSAs—the management of stranded costs, for example.
 Put in the appropriate escalators so that the buyer can wean off the TSAs as quickly as possible.

 5. Establish the Right Post-Close Processes

 Prior to Close, it’s important to define a governance structure to enable the Seller and buyer to manage the delivery of TSA services seamlessly.
 This ensures clarity of responsibilities and accountabilities for key players in the TSA ecosystem.
-Develop a set of easy-to-use tools which promote effective status reporting, issue management, change control, along with billing and accounting.
+Develop a set of easy-to-use tools which promote effective status reporting, issue management, and change control, along with billing and accounting.

-RGP’s approach to TSAs played an important role in helping a $2 billion leading global designer, manufacturer and marketer of consumer products in its business transformation.
+RGP’s approach to TSAs played an important role in helping a $2 billion leading global designer, manufacturer, and marketer of consumer products in its business transformation.
 RGP helped our client carve out and sell three brands as one company to a private equity buyer within a compressed timeline.

-This complex transaction involved 18 shared global locations, six legal entities and multiple customer channels.
-We supported the company by identifying, costing and providing post-Close governance tools for 110+ transition services (forward and reverse) across eight functions.
+This complex transaction involved 18 shared global locations, six legal entities, and multiple customer channels.
+We supported the company by identifying, costing, and providing post-Close governance tools for 110+ transition services (forward and reverse) across eight functions.
 This enabled them to complete the transaction with confidence and minimal disruption to their core business.